datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 For institutional members, we require a second form of authentication at login for campus single-sign-on.
 After you have logged in with your institutional credentials, Dryad ties together your ORCID and institutional affiliation so that you will not have to include this information a second time.

-Ready to get started? <a href="/stash/sessions/choose_login">Log in</a> and go to the "My datasets" to begin your data submission now!
+Ready to get started? <a href="/stash/sessions/choose_login">Log in</a> and go to "My datasets" to begin your data submission now!

 ## Uploading your data